predis/predis/README.md

 You can enable automatic retry that is disabled by default, to be able to reduce the amount false-positives in case of network issues.
-By default, we're retrying on any connection, timeout or socket initialisation exception, but you can update a list of retryable exceptions.
+By default, we're retrying on any connection, timeout or socket initialization exception, but you can update a list of retry exceptions.
 For now `EqualBackoff` and `ExponentialBackoff` strategies are available, but you may provide your custom one.
 Retry may be configured with any type of communication (standalone node, cluster, pipeline, transaction, replication).
 Here's an example of